-- 1. Select File, and then New Project. - 2.
-Select Edit, and then Add Samples to Project. - 3.
+- 1. Select "File", then "New Project". - 2.
+Select "Edit", then "Add Samples to Project". - 3.
 Browse to the location of the run files.
-Highlight desired files, and then select Add to list followed by Add. - 4.
-In the 'Sample Type' column, use the drop-down menu to select Ladder, Sample, Positive Control or Negative Control as appropriate for the sample.
-Every folder in the project must contain at least one allelic ladder injection that is designated as Ladder in the 'Sample Type' column for proper genotyping. - 5.
-In the 'Analysis Method' column, select the analysis method created previously in this section. - 6.
-In the 'Panel' column, select the panels text file that was imported in Section 6.F. - 7.
-In the 'Size Standard' column, select the size standard that was imported in Section 6.G or created in Section 6.H. - 8.
-If analyzing data from an ABI PRISM® 310 Genetic Analyzer, ensure that the appropriate matrix file is selected in the 'Matrix' column. - 9.
-Select Analyze (green arrow button) to start data analysis.
+Highlight desired files, then select "Add to list" followed by "Add". - 4.
+In the Sample Type column, use the drop-down menu to select "Ladder", "Sample", "Positive Control" or "Negative Control" as appropriate for the sample.
+Every folder in the project must contain at least one allelic ladder injection that is designated as "Ladder" in the Sample Type column for proper genotyping. - 5.
+In the Analysis Method column, select the analysis method created previously in this section. - 6.
+In the Panel column, select the panels text file that was imported in Section 6.F. - 7.
+In the Size Standard column, select the size standard that was created in Section 6.G or imported in Section 6.H.

+- 8. If analyzing data from an ABI PRISM® 310 Genetic Analyzer, ensure that the appropriate matrix file is selected in the Matrix column. - 9.
+Select "Analyze" (green arrow button) to start data analysis.